x0k/svelte-jsonschema-form/.changeset/nice-cheetahs-talk.md

 "@sjsf/daisyui-theme": patch
 ---

-Remove `sm` modificator, update labels and help styles
+Remove `sm` modificator (except for the buttons), update labels and help styles